 Serves 2, with some leftovers

 Preheat the oven to 425°F. Find an ovenproof skillet larger than your chicken.
-Remove the liver, neck, and giblets if included, and using paper towels dry the chicken thoroughly inside and out, then rub with about 1 Tbsp of the OMG blend and a few big pinches of salt, coating the skin evenly.
-Tuck the wings underneath, and either tie the legs together or use the chicken’s own skin to secure them.
+Remove the liver, neck, and giblets if included, and using paper towels dry the chicken thoroughly inside and out, then rub with about 1 tablespoon of the OMG blend and a few big pinches of salt, coating the skin evenly.‡ Tuck the wings underneath, and either tie the legs together or use the chicken’s own skin to secure them.
 If you haven’t done this before here is an example video.
 Place the chicken breast side up in the pan, put it in the oven, and set a timer for 25 minutes.

 Make a dipping sauce for the potatoes.
-Blend together 1/4 cup Japanese mayonnaise with 2 tsp OMG plus a bit of lemon juice.
+Blend together 1/4 cup Japanese mayonnaise with 2 teaspoons OMG plus a bit of lemon juice.
 Or use American mayonnaise with a bit more lemon juice.
 Adjust to your tastes with salt, additional spice, and/or some olive oil.

 At the 25 minute mark rotate the chicken pan 180 degrees in the oven and set a timer for another 25 minutes.